After viewing our video, scroll down to review a handy infographic with the basics of our case - a great quick reference piece!

 In order to get a conviction on the charges, one should normally have to prove without a reasonable doubt that the defendant did in fact kill or injure the victim, the victim exists, and that the defendant could not have been acting in self defense.
 The evidence more than creates reasonable doubt.
 However, this is where legal gymnastics come into play.

 The Trial ›

-Anyone visiting this website should know that each of the four defendants in this case unequivocally maintain his innocence, and although multiple plea deals have been offered, none have ever been given consideration.
+Anyone visiting this website should know that each of the four defendants in this case unequivocally maintains his innocence, and although multiple plea deals have been offered, none have ever been given consideration.